GeorgeWeb/syclref/_api-docs/device_selector.h/cl%253A%253Asycl%253A%253Adevice_selector/functions/device_selector/index.md

 ---

-1. Constructs a  from another device_selector
+1. Constructs a device_selector from another device_selector.

    **Parameters:**